SAP-samples/teched2023-XP263/exercises/AmazonWebServices/ex1.3/README.md

     ![Alt text](./images/aws-cap-dev-4.png)

-3. 👉 Let's create a new async function, which will be responsible for sending out the email notification programmatically to the Amazon SNS Topic.
+3. 👉 Let's create a new async function (This is already there, you can go and check it), which will be responsible for sending out the email notification programmatically to the Amazon SNS Topic.

     ```node.js
     async function sendEmailNotification(bpID){